zachgoldstein/deathstar/README.md

 An API integration testing tool that will send a specific amount of traffic at an API, measuring it's ability to scale to specific amounts of load.

+WARNING: Not fully functional yet.

-Features
+## Features
-Failure is a 400/500 or invalid response based on JSON schema Quantile results
+- Failure is a 400/500 or invalid response based on JSON schema
+- Quantile results
-Warm up period
+- Warm up period
-w/o warmup, time to hit scale
+- w/o warmup, time to hit scale
-tunable # of concurrent requests tunable # of requests issued per second. cpus??
+- tunable # of requests issued per second.
+- cpus??
+- live updating results
+- pretty output (html and stdOut)

-mention Ulimit
+- mention Ulimit

 Future:
-request chains?
+- request chains?
-requests with scripts in between?
+- requests with scripts in between?